| The

 to some outside accomplice.
 They burst in and searched the

+room, but of course found nothing.
 Eventually the imperial family was moved to Siberia.

 Their guards were rude and threatening.
 Anastasia and her